jablan08/pokegen/README.md

 ## Future development
-* User should be able to upload their own images, and not always have to use the direct link URL
+* User should be able to upload their own images, and not always have to use the direct link URL.
 * Implement a like system and those with the highest likes will have a special display.
 * Have more user to user interaction, possibly like a trading system?